yuktasree/WiseWal.ai/README.md

 WiseWal.ai is a comprehensive financial management tool designed to provide users with an intuitive, efficient way to track personal finances, manage expenses, and receive personalized financial advice.
 By integrating real-time tracking, a visually rich dashboard, and AI-driven insights, WiseWal.ai empowers users to make informed financial decisions.

+This project was developed as part of the Human Computer Interaction course.
+It is a group project that demonstrates a collaborative approach to creating a user-centered financial management tool.

 <b> Problem Statement </b>

 Many individuals struggle to manage their finances across multiple accounts and currencies, often due to a lack of a user-friendly and comprehensive financial tool.
 Current financial applications are either limited to expense tracking or financial advice, failing to provide a unified solution.
 WiseWal.ai addresses this gap by combining real-time expense tracking, multi-currency support, and actionable AI-driven insights in a single application.